 Can Apple Cider Vinegar Remove Warts?

-Our skin is a protective sheath given to our internal organs, and sometimes this covering goes through a small problem, that sometimes seem small, but can be a little problematic.
+Our skin is a protective sheath given to our internal organs, and sometimes this covering goes through small problems, that initially appear small, but can be a little problematic.
 One such issue to be known is called warts or clinically known as verruca vulgaris.
 It is a very common phenomenon that people face in their daily lives.
 These warts need not be a problem for a very long time, as there is a natural ingredient which will help us get rid of it.
 But first, let’s get to know what are warts.

 More About Warts:

 Warts are small raised portions of the skin that often have a neutral color.
 They are typically small and rough figures that tend to grow on feet, hands, and genitals.
 The main cause of warts is human papillomavirus (HPV).
 There an increased growth in the skin that makes the skin crusty, the periphery of the wart becomes thick.
 Warts are mainly known to occur if your skin has openings such as small cuts or injuries.
 People with lower immunity levels have a higher risk of forming warts.
 The virus also thrives on the nails, therefore people who bite their nails and have the small side growths, are susceptible to get warts.